f0malin/Kaa/README.md

 	],
 });
 ```
-4. create soft links in your Titanium project
+4.create soft links in your Titanium project
 ```bash
 cd <your_titanium_project_root>/Resources
 ln -s <your_nodejs_project_root>/node_modules/Kaa .
 ln -s <your_nodejs_project_root>/node_modules/Share .
 ```

+5.do validation and find errors on both side